chef/chef-web-docs/content/install_chef_air_gap.md

     $ cd my_supermarket_wrapper
     ```

-3. Defines the wrapper cookbook’s dependency on the
+3. Defines the wrapper cookbook's dependency on the
     `supermarket-omnibus-cookbook` cookbook.
 Open the `metadata.rb` file
     of the newly-created cookbook, and then add the following line: